Skip to main content

 How much attic ventilation do you need?

-In our example above, that would be 10 times 144 to get 1440 square inches of net free area needed.
+Lastly, divide the square inches by 2 to get the number of square inches you’ll need for the exhaust and intake vents, respectively.
 With this number, you can determine how many of the chosen exhaust vents (and accompanying intake vents) are needed to properly ventilate your attic.

-How many vents do you need to properly ventilate your attic?
+How many roof vents do you need to properly ventilate your attic?

-While intake vents are important, the amount you’ll need depends on the exhaust vent.
-Let’s break down how many exhaust vents you would need for the attic example we used above.
+While intake vents are important, the number mainly depends on the exhaust vent.
+So, let’s break down how many exhaust vents (assuming intake vents are already included) you would need for the attic 1500 square foot attic example we used above.

-The information below is provided by Lamanco’s vent calculator and based on their vents.
+The information below is provided by Lamanco’s vent calculator using the 1/300 ventilation rule and based on their vents.

 Passive ventilation roof vents